 As a joint venture between Royal Papworth Hospital and the University of Cambridge, the HLRI research teams aim to demonstrate proof of concept by developing 10 new drugs or diagnoses in heart and lung disease over the next five years.

 Research will focus on conditions such as the causes of heart attacks, acute lung injury and repair, cystic fibrosis, atrial fibrillation, and pulmonary hypertension.
 We will continue to fund the research taking place at the Institute over the next five years to ensure our patients have access to the world’s best treatment.

 Our free Will writing service

-We are excited to announce our partnership with Guardian Angel who will offer a free Will writing service for our patients and supporters.
+We are excited to announce our partnership with Octopus Legacy who will offer a free Will writing service for our patients and supporters.
 There is no obligation to leave a gift to Royal Papworth Hospital, but if you do, please know that you will help to save many more lives.

 Start creating my will online

 Octopus Legacy also offers telephone and face to face Will writing services, to find out more and to book an appointment simply call the team on 0800 773 4014.